kamilazdybal/kamilazdybal.github.io/_posts/2022-08-07-making-presentations.md

 ## ...but don't overdo it

 Too much graphics popping at the audience all at once can be overwhelming.
-Chances are the audience will wonder: what should I be paying attention to?
-What are they trying to show me here?
+Chances are the audience will wonder: what exactly should I be paying attention to? what are they trying to show me here?

-My approach that I've found to work effectively is to make new graphics appear gradually as you talk.
+The approach that I've found to work effectively, is to make new images appear gradually as you talk.
 So, instead of showing this slide all at once:

 <p align="center">
   <img src="https://github.com/kamilazdybal/kamilazdybal.github.io/raw/main/_posts/slides-05.png" width="600">